Kushibiki Yumindo: Jamestown, Jacksonville, and Seattle

 Arai Saburo was not among the Portland commissioners.
 In 1904, he had become interested in Texas rice production after the Southern Pacific Railroad and the Houston Chamber of Commerce invited Japanese farmers to the region.
 During the St. Louis Expo, he visited Houston, the center of the rice industry.
 "His report was favorable, and there was divided among the Japanese colony at St. Louis a rice plantation in Matagorda county, Tex., covering 8,000 acres."
 Arai moved to El Campo, grew oranges and figs, and moved again to Alvin and Genoa.
 His Genoa nursery proved successful, and he remained in the business for decades.

 In January 1906 Kushibiki could be found in Venice, California organizing fireworks and "installing an extensive exhibit of the art goods of Japan."
 The following year, he was in Virginia, serving as Commissioner General of the Japanese exhibit at the Jamestown Exposition.
-By January of 1908 he had moved the Jamestown Japanese exhibits to Jacksonville for the Florida International Exposition, where he held the prestigious position of Director General.
+By January 1908 he had moved the Jamestown Japanese exhibits to Jacksonville for the Florida International Exposition, where he held the prestigious position of Director General.

 The 1909 Alaska-Yukon-Pacific Exposition in Seattle had been originally planned for 1907 but postponed to avoid conflicting with the Jamestown Exposition.
 The exposition ran from June 1 to October 16.
 The extensive Japanese architecture at the Expo included a Japanese torii gate design at the south entrance with totem pole style pillars with illuminated eyes.